lmc2179/lmc2179.github.io/drafts/big_ab_test_tricks.md

 Examples: Japanese cat island marketing campaign

-large sample, and also cat island has no wiki so you only have the summaries of a/b test results in North Cat Island and South Cat Island
+large sample, and also cat island has no wifi so you only have the summaries of a/b test results in North Cat Island and South Cat Island

 There are two useful things to know about performing A/B test from summary statistics:
 * Once you've constructed the appropriate data set; you can basically just do standard errors and treatment effects using some large-sample rules